ud-cis-discord/ud-cis-discord.github.io/index.md

 Here you will find all the information you need to get started on the UD CIS Discord server.

 ## Why Discord?
-Discord has been used successfully in the past for CISC courses.
-Not only does it allow an easy place for questions and answers, it also helps to grow a community, something that is increasingly difficult during covid-19.
-Our hope is that this will become both an education tool and a place for people to chat.
+Discord is a quick and easy instant messaging platform that allows for the organization and sharing of ideas and information.
+Unlike Piazza, where students post an issue and wait for course staff to get an email notification and reply, Discord allows students to get a reply within minutes from either fellow classmates or an online TA/LA/Professor.
+Students are also able to talk with fellow computer science students about their interests, experiences, and projects.
+This allows them to integrate into the computer science community easily, especially with the current global situation.

+Discord is both an educational tool and a place for CISC students to gather, chat, and form a community where everyone is welcome and questions are encouraged.
+Cheating and/or wrongfully sharing code is actively prohibited and moderated by Discord admins and course staff.

 ## Ready to get started?
 ### First, read our [rules](#rules).
 Then, [hop on over here](/getting_started/).